Some Final Words:

 A long-term study measured the testosterone levels of soccer fans in Italy as they entered and then exited soccer stadiums on game day.
 As expected, testosterone levels were dramatically higher after the game, but mainly for the fans of the winning team.
 Fans of the losing team not only had testosterone levels lower than the others, but unexpectedly lower than their own pre-game levels.
 Being associated with the losers literally took the fight out of them, or at least reduced their ability to fight.

 In a larger tribal setting, we can see how this can translate into a useful survival strategy.
-Remember that in pre-”total-war” societies, only a comparatively few warriors battle while the rest of the tribe observes.
-As soon as one tribe begins to show dominance in battle, the winning observers get pumped-up and are more likely to join the warriors, whereas the observers on the losing side are more likely to retreat and concede a loss.
-Were it not for this outcome-driven hormonal shift, the conflict might degenerate into a total donnybrook, to the detriment and perhaps annihilation of both tribes.
+Remember that in pre-”total-war” societies, only a comparatively few warriors fought while the rest of the tribe observed.
+As soon as one tribe began to show dominance in battle, the winning observers got pumped-up and were more likely to join the warriors, whereas the observers on the losing side were more likely to retreat and concede a loss.
+Were it not for this outcome-driven hormonal shift, a conflict might degenerate into a total donnybrook, to the detriment and perhaps annihilation of both tribes.

 I am not ever going to ask that someone shortchange their own artistic impulse for the sake of trying to be non-controversial, and I would never advocate any type of censorship.
 Artists should be absolutely free to do anything they want to in the name of art.
 But they should also be willing to support the right of the audience to perform its function and duty – to either praise or denounce those works which they have witnessed.
 Instead, many artists become defensive and blame the audience for not “understanding” their work.